 What is the expected time commitment for campaign partners?
 UNSHAME Kentucky partners can commit as much time to the initiative as they choose.
 Partners can do any or all of the following to help reduce addiction related stigma in their communities:

 How do I get information on the campaign?
-If you would like to begin receiving addiction stigma reduction information from UNSHAME Kentucky, please fill out the form on our Partners Page - Become a Partner.
+If you would like to begin receiving addiction stigma reduction information from UNSHAME Kentucky, please fill out an Intake Form.

 How can I support the UNSHAME Kentucky campaign?
 There are a few ways you can support UNSHAME Kentucky: